 Figure 5 shows the end-members of the 10-EM model derived from the data set.
 The EMs are arranged in groupings corresponding to what type of source they represent on the basis of both composition and spatial patterns, discussed below.
-The group with orange or yellow labels (A-C) relates to biofilm and is consistent with GE patterns.
+The group with orange or yellow labels (A-C) relates to biofilm and is consistent with patterns seen in groundwater at the GE site.
 The group with blue labels (D-F) relates to point sources.
 The group with grey labels (G-J) relates to mixtures that occur sporadically in single events and at single locations.
 Candidate matching Aroclor congener patterns as described by Frame et al (1996) are shown as grey bars on the same graph as the EM.